tpelcm/ansible-magweg/roles/internal/backup/README.md

 - Leave `folder` empty to restore complete home directory ( `<role>_home` ).
 Enter a subdirectory or path to limit restore to a specific directory.
 - Use `force` to force restore even if restored has already been performed.

+## LVM and database snapshots

+It is possible to use LVM and database snapshots to create zero or near zero downtime backups.
+To backup Confluence using this feature configure for example:

+    backup_roles:
+      confluence:
+        snapshot: yes
+        backup_lvm_snapshot_size: 2G

+## Incremental backups

+Icremental backups using [rsnapshot](https://rsnapshot.org/) are supported.
+To use incremental backups use `incremental: yes` for example as follows:

+    backup_roles:
+      confluence:
+        incremental: yes

+Rsnapshots has the concept of backup levels to configure levels for rotation. __These levels must be unique and in ascending order__.
+Schedules are translated to a rsnapshot level.

+    backup:
+      rsnapshot_levels:
+        daily: alpha
+        weekly: beta
+        monthly: gamma

+The most recent backup is always __alpha.0__.

+If you running a higher level backup e.g. *beta* or *gamma* this will not backup anything.
+It will just rename the highest / oldest alpha level to a beta level.

+So to perform a weekly backup first run the higher level and then the lower level backup.

+    /bin/rsnapshot -c /etc/backup/rsnapshot/test.conf beta # e.g. alpha.2 → beta.0
+    /bin/rsnapshot -c /etc/backup/rsnapshot/test.conf alpha # e.g. → alpha.0

+To perform a monthly backup you first run *gamma*, then *beta*, then *alpha*.

+To understand in detail how this works see the [BACKUP.md](../myapp/BACKUP.md) in the [myapp](../myapp) role.

 ## Issues

 Ansible module `postgresql_db` ignores any and all errors during execution of PostgreSQL commands.
 As a workaround for this bug, `failed_when` is used.